corentinclichy/awsomodal/README.md

-# Awesomodal - Simple react.js modal
+# Awsomodal - Simple react.js modal

 ## About
 Simple react modal to use for your next project, with fully custom styling options.